 Locations of Food-storage Boxes

-DO NOT count on food-storage lockers (also called "boxes") being available; they may be full or have been removed due to breakage or disuse.
-For example, lockers in the Kearsarge lakes areas will be unavailable for public use during 2012.
+DO NOT count on food-storage boxes being available; they may be full or may have been removed due to breakage or disuse.
+For example, boxes in the Kearsarge lakes areas are currently unavailable.

-Canisters are by far the preferred method of food storage throughout the wilderness of these parks.
-Where lockers are not available, you must carry a portable bear-resistant canister or hang your food properly.
+Containers are by far the preferred method of food storage throughout the wilderness of these parks.
+Where boxes are not available, you must carry a portable animal-resistant container or hang your food properly.
 Know that hanging your food does not guarantee that a bear will not obtain it.
 Bears will climb and chew through branches in order to get at a hung bag of food.

 Select the area you wish to visit (generally listed from north to south):